tom8941/ioc_log_search/README.md

 Please adapt these settings to your log format.

 - SPLIT_CHAR = ' ' # separator to split log file
-- IP_POS = -4 # position of the IP in the split log array (you can use negative numbers to count from end)
+- IP_POS = -4 # index of the IP in the split log array (you can use negative numbers to count from end)
-- DOM_POS = 6 # url of the IP in the split log array
+- DOM_POS = 6 # index of the url in the split log array

 **Parameters :**